JamesCostello-dev/readme-generator/Develop/README.md

-# README Generator
+# Readme Generator

 ## Description

-This application will create a markdown file called 'README.md'.
-The prompts will provide direction for a 'professional' readme file.
+This application will provide promots in terminal.
+Once the prompts are answered the application will create a README.md file based on user input data.

 ## Table of Contents